 Meanwhile, beat the eggs, heavy cream, 1 teaspoon salt and a few grinds of pepper in a medium bowl.
 Add the egg mixture to the skillet and cook, moving the eggs back and forth with a rubber spatula as they begin to set, until just cooked through and slightly creamy, 5 to 7 minutes.
 Remove from the heat and fold in the broccoli.

-Spoon the mixture into the bread bowl, firmly pressing it down with the back of the spoon (you should have about 7 cups of filling).
+Spoon the mixture into the bread bowl, firmly pressing it down with the back of the spoon.
 Top with the caramelized onions, then the croutons.
-Mound the remaining 3 cups Gruyere on top and bake until the cheese is melted and golden around the edges, about 20 minutes.
+Mound the remaining Gruyere on top and bake until the cheese is melted and golden around the edges, about 20 minutes.
 Let cool on the baking sheet for 5 minutes before slicing into wedges.